 With an average yield of 3,000 – 6,000kg per acre, french beans are harvested before the pods are fully mature, usually between 42 and 56 days after planting and up to 2 months after the first harvest.

 In addition to the above, and for you as a farmer to maintain high export quality, french beans should be picked at regular intervals, ideally three times per week.
-French bean flowers and young green French Bean pods are also picked to be sold as fresh.
+French bean flowers and young green French Bean pods are also selected to be sold as fresh.